 Can cardboard be used as mulch?

-The only problem with using cardboard as a mulch is that it tends to be appetizing to worms.
+Cardboard as a mulch is appetizing to worms.
 The structure of moist cardboard is ideal for worms to eat and unlike most materials that we mulch or compost, moist cardboard doesn’t need to go through the stages of going mouldy then rotting sufficiently to be attractive to worms.

 To cover the cardboard that you want to use as a mulch, many people suggest that you could add a layer of leaf mould or lawn clippings.
 This would help if you don’t have enough cardboard to be able to have more than one layer.
 A layer of cardboard alone will suppress weeds very effectively for a short while.